 Disclaimer: Throwing a guarantee onto your sales page will NOT solve all of your problems.
 It can actually create more problems. 😉

-Guarantees are one of the most widely read sections of a sales page, and they will help if they are done well (key words: done well!)
-The trick to a successful guarantee section is to get really specific with the details of your guarantee and how it benefits your customer.
+Guarantees are one of the most widely read sections of a sales page, and they will help if they are done well (key words: done well!).The trick to a successful guarantee section is to get really specific with the details of your guarantee and how it benefits your customer.
 What can they expect?
 Why is your guarantee special?
 How is it different from any other old 30-day guarantee?

 This is NOT a section for you to include all of the random questions you’ve received about your offer.
 This is your opportunity to bust any objections your customer has about buying your offer.
 Of course, you can address frequently asked questions, but the key here is to get inside their head and bust those objections!

-Remind them that the transformation IS possible for them, and that your offer is the PERFECT solution for them.
-Tell them that if they are ready to start, you are ready to help them with your offer.
+Lastly, remind your dream clients that the transformation IS possible for them, and that your offer is the PERFECT solution for them.
+And the solution simply comes down to having access to your system and your offer.

 © 2022 CONNECTION COPY CO.